Best walking pads 2025: The best under-desk treadmills tested and rated

 Remote is glitchy

-WalkingPad makes several great under-desk treadmills, but the P1 is the most budget-friendly option in its range.
+WalkingPad is also a brand name, and it makes several great under-desk treadmills, but the P1 is the most budget-friendly option in its range.
 It doesn't have a display for your workout metrics, and the motor is a little less powerful than others in the lineup, but it's a great option for the price.

-It's actually surprisingly similar to WalkingPad A1 Pro, our favorite foldable under-desk treadmill, but this model is $200 cheaper.
+I found the WalkingPad P1 was surprisingly similar to the WalkingPad A1 Pro, but this model is $200 cheaper.
 Of course, you do miss out on a few things — the A1 Pro has a quieter, more powerful motor and it comes with a display — but performance-wise, they're a pretty close match.

 Best folding under-desk treadmill